 Should I give my child a probiotic?
 If, so, which one?
 And how do you give it to your children?

-You must work with your pediatrician on it.
+You must work with your child’s pediatrician on it for best results.
 I’m not a doctor or a nutritionist; I don’t play one here.
 But I will gladly share with you what I do because I believe most people can apply it for their own children.

 Let’s cut right to the chase.
 Here is how I answer those questions above for my own children: